 6. In 2015 Facebook influenced 52 per cent of consumers’ online and offline purchases, up from 36 per cent in 2014.
 (Source: The Drum) This shows the importance for retailers to manage their social media channels which will have a direct impact on purchase behaviour.

-7. There are 40 million active small business pages in Facebook but only 2 million of those businesses pay for advertising.
-(Source: Brandwatch) Therefore, small-sized companies should consider paying for Facebook ads in order to gain visibility and surpass competitors relatively easily.
+7. There are 40 million active small business pages in Facebook and 4 million of those businesses pay for social media advertising on Facebook.
+(Source: Forbes) The social media advertising statistics show that small-sized companies should consider paying for Facebook ads in order to gain visibility and surpass competitors relatively easily.

 8. There were over 4.4 million videos uploaded directly to Facebook in February 2016, generating over 199 billion views.
 (Source: ReelSEO) Video marketing is a powerful tool that personalizes your brand and increases conversions.

 9. Only 20% of Facebook posts generate an emotional response while no ads did.
 (Source: AdEspresso) Instead of using Facebook as an emotional medium, delivering dynamic and tailored messaging to people in specific stages of at key times can yield much better results.